Patient's Query

 Hi doctor,

 About a month ago I vigorously scratched off a mole that was on my back.
-While lifting weight and lying on my back, it got irritated.
+While lifting weights and lying on my back, it got irritated.
 I have had the mole for at least seven years.
 It has always been relatively big and light brown shade.
-However, when I picked it off it went away at first, then about a month later it has gradually started to come back.
-Now, it is not even, looks irregular and varied in color a little bit.
-It has also grown a hair in it.
-In interner, I searched pictures of melanoma and freaked out.
+However, when I picked it off it went away at first, then about a month later it gradually started to come back.
+Now, it is not even, looks irregular and varies in color a little bit.
+It has also grown hair in it.
+I searched for pictures of melanoma and freaked out.
 I do not have a history of skin cancer in my family.
 I am 24 years old and I go to the beach and pool quite often.
 I have not always worn sunscreen, but most of the time I wear SPF 15.
 I am not on any medication.

 Hi,